 Menopause brings about a lot of changes to the body.
-In addition to the typical night sweats, hot flushes, trouble sleeping, and mood changes, hormonal changes can also lead to skin and acne breakouts changes.
-Hormonal acne tends to be stubborn and challenging to get rid of, so it's essential to treat it correctly consistently.
+In addition to the typical night sweats, hot flushes, trouble sleeping, and mood changes, hormonal changes can also lead to skin and acne breakout changes.
+Hormonal acne tends to be stubborn and challenging to get rid of, so treating it correctly and consistently is essential.

 For many women, hormonal acne continues to be a struggle well beyond their teenage years.
-Adult acne is also much more common amongst women than men.
+Adult acne is also much more common among women than men.
 Dermatologists find that acne in perimenopausal and menopausal women has increased for the last 10-20 years.
-Recent studies have shown that 26% of women in their 40s and 15% of women aged 50 or older reported experiencing acne.
-Interestingly, pre- post-menopausal acne can happen in women who have never had acne in their teens.
+Recent studies have shown that 26% of women in their 40s and 15% aged 50 or older reported experiencing acne.
+Interestingly, pre and post-menopausal acne can happen in women who have never had acne in their teens.

 What are the symptoms of menopausal acne?

 Menopausal acne is a kind of adult hormonal acne.
-Like hormonal acne in younger women, menopausal acne will usually appear as painful red pimples around the mouth, along the jawline, and under the chin.
-Many women will also have deeper under-the-skin cysts and blackheads and whiteheads in their face's oily areas.
+Like hormonal acne in younger women, menopausal acne usually appears as painful red pimples around the mouth, jawline, and chin.
+Many women will also have deeper under-the-skin cysts, blackheads, and whiteheads in their face's oily areas.

 What are the causes of menopausal acne?

-You may still experience menopausal acne even if you're using hormone replacement therapies (HRTs) to ease your menopause symptoms.
+You may still experience menopausal acne even if you use hormone replacement therapies (HRTs) to ease your menopause symptoms.
 This is because some HRTs use an influx of the hormone progestin to replace the estrogen and progesterone your body loses.
 Introducing this hormone to your system can cause your skin to break out.

 According to a 2019 study, the oil-producing glands' activity in the skin (sebaceous glands) depends on the estrogen/androgen ratio.
 Testosterone stimulates sebum production, while estrogen inhibits the glands' function.
 Thus, an increase in androgens, such as testosterone, and a decrease in estrogen, leads to higher oil production, which, in turn, causes acne.

 Another critical factor is the weakening of the skin's epidermal barrier function.
-In menopause, the skin often gets drier due to the decrease in estrogen production since estrogen stimulates collagen production and increases humectants like hyaluronic acid.
-This damage to the skin barrier causes an increase in transepidermal water loss, which leaves the skin flaky and dehydrated, and may play a role in the inflammatory process.
+In menopause, the skin often gets drier due to decreased estrogen production since estrogen stimulates collagen production and increases humectants like hyaluronic acid.
+This damage to the skin barrier causes an increase in transepidermal water loss, which leaves the skin flaky and dehydrated and may play a role in the inflammatory process.

 What are the best treatments for menopausal acne?

-Since menopausal acne has different causes, it should also be treated differently than typical acne breakouts.
-Notably, adult female acne also tends to relapse, so maintaining treatment is essential.
+Since menopausal acne has different causes, it should be treated differently than typical acne breakouts.
+Adult female acne tends to relapse, so maintaining treatment is essential.
 It's essential to wash the skin daily with a non-drying cleanser and invest in ingredients that control oil production and strengthen its outer barrier to reduce water loss.

-Topical treatments are widely used and very useful, but supplements taken orally are also a good option.
+Topical treatments are widely used and very useful, but oral supplements are also a good option.

 Retinol for menopausal acne

-Retinol is a derivative of Vitamin A, and you indeed have seen it hailed a sort of miracle ingredient in skincare products.
-It is one kind of retinoid, more potent than retinyl palmitate, which is also found in many cosmetics.
-Retinol stimulates the shedding of dead skin cells, help clear clogged pores, and boost collagen production.
+Retinol is a derivative of Vitamin A, and you have seen it hailed as a miracle ingredient in skincare products.
+It is one kind of retinoid, more potent than retinyl palmitate, also found in many cosmetics.
+Retinol stimulates the shedding of dead skin cells, helps clear clogged pores, and boosts collagen production.

-Retinol is useful for treating menopausal acne because it helps control sebum production--which, as we've mentioned, is one of the leading causes of acne during menopause.
+Retinol helps treat menopausal acne because it helps control sebum production--which, as we've mentioned, is one of the leading causes of acne during menopause.
 Like other retinoids, retinol improves the appearance of wrinkles and dark spots associated with aging.

-By boosting teh collagen production in the dermis and increasing skin cell turnover in the upper layers of the skin, cell turnover and retinol help regenerate skin tissue and improve skin texture and glow.
-For optimal efficacy, look for retinol creams with 0.25% to 0.5% retinol.
-A higher percentage will usually be too fitting for women with adult or menopausal acne.
-Adding niacinamide to teh retinol will allow increased efficacy on both acne and skin aging to reduce skin irritation further.
+By boosting collagen production in the dermis and increasing skin cell turnover in the upper layers of the skin, cell turnover and retinol help regenerate skin tissue and improve skin texture and glow.
+Look for retinol creams with 0.25% to 0.5% retinol for optimal efficacy.
+A higher percentage is usually too fitting for women with adult or menopausal acne.
+Adding niacinamide to the retinol will allow increased effectiveness on both acne and skin aging to reduce skin irritation further.
 Always remember to wear SPF while treating the skin with retinoids (well, you should always wear SPF anyway!).

 Benzoyl Peroxide for menopausal acne

-According to the American Academy of Dermatology acne treatment guidelines, benzoyl peroxide is the most effective single anti-acne ingredients.
+According to the American Academy of Dermatology acne treatment guidelines, benzoyl peroxide is the most effective single anti-acne ingredient.
 While prescription benzoyl peroxide is known, irritating new benzoyl peroxide formulation provides the same efficacy, significantly less irritation.
-This improvement is achieved by using a micronized small molecule of the benzoyl in a cream base.
-The newest formulation of benzoyl peroxide, used by MDacne, contains in addition to micronized benzoyl peroxide anti-inflammatory plant extract that further reduces skin redness and irritation.
+This improvement is achieved using a micronized small molecule of benzoyl in a cream base.
+The newest formulation of benzoyl peroxide, used by MDacne, contains, in addition to, micronized benzoyl peroxide anti-inflammatory plant extract that further reduces skin redness and irritation.